awaescher/TinyChat/Readme.md

 DevExpress, the component vendor of my choice, [has a very nice chat control](http://docs.devexpress.com/WindowsForms/405218).
 However, it's built upon web technologies and with that [it introduces a significant number of dependencies to ship](https://supportcenter.devexpress.com/ticket/details/t1294891/aichatcontrol-without-webview).
 I didn't want to pack additional 50MB of assemblies for a single control and theirs is so feature-rich that I would have to to disable 90% of it's functionality nevertheless.

 That's why I quickly hacked down TinyChat.
 I hope this might help anyone out there.
-But please keep in mind that I never inteded to build a full-featured chat client with advanced text rendering support and so on.
+But please keep in mind that I never inteded to build a full-featured chat client with advanced text formatting support and so on.
 If you need more features, please consider sending pull-requests or using the DevExpress chat control.

 ## 🤷‍♂️ Not implemented